hengfengli/hengfengli.github.com/_posts/2010-06-23-Everythings-Start-Here.md

 I also got the Chinese and English version of my academic transcript.
 Not very hard.
 The administration system of my college is not very good, which bugs me a lot to run many times between several agencies.
-I heard that other universities have a online system to book the transcript in English with a certain fee.
+I heard that other universities can have a online system to book the transcript in English with a certain fee.

-I will leave Beihai on 28th, and there is no more days for my undergraduate college.
+I will leave Beihai on 28th, and not too many days remains for my undergraduate college.
 I will go to study aboard soon.
 It is pity but also with some new expectations for my future journeys.